arbor-sim/arbor/doc/python/morphology.rst

     Loads the :class:`morphology` from an SWC file according to NEURON's ``Import3D`` interpretation of the SWC specification.
-    See :ref:`the SWC file documention <formatswc-neuron>` for more details.
+    See :ref:`the SWC file documentation <formatswc-neuron>` for more details.

     :param str filename: the name of the SWC file.
     :param bool raw: return segment_tree instead of morphology?